 Error on the part of a motor carrier may result in both fines and penalties issued by the Federal Motor Carrier Safety Administration (FMCSA).
 Every year, thousands of motor carriers are cited during FMCSA audits (compliance reviews) for failing to follow the rules in 49 CFR Part 382.
 In addition, not clearly understanding the regulations may have legal implications if a driver's rights are violated or someone is injured in an accident involving a driver not tested according to the rules.

-In 2007, the number one overall acute violation (the most severe in the DOT's view) was failure to implement an alcohol and/or drug testing program.
+In 2007, the No. 1 overall acute violation (the most severe in the DOT's view) was failure to implement an alcohol and/or drug testing program.
 In simple terms, this means operational motor carriers subject to Part 382 did not - for whatever reason - set up a program.

 A motor carrier is subject to DOT drug and alcohol testing requirements if it operates commercial motor vehicles (CMV) that require commercial driver's licenses (CDL).
 Unlike other areas of the Federal Motor Carrier Safety Regulations (FMCSR), DOT drug and alcohol testing applies to motor carriers that never leave their home state.